 [Full disclosure: Sharpologist is a OneBlade affiliate.]

-Anyone reading Sharpologist knows my fondness for the OneBlade razors (Core and Genesis).
+Anyone reading Sharpologist knows my fondness for the OneBlade razors.

 OneBlade looked at modern cartridge razor designs, particularly those of Gillette, for inspiration.
 Oneblade and their engineering design firm spent a lot of time and effort on the razor’s pivot and the razor head’s “registration surface” (the distance between the top of the razor head’s base to the bottom of the blade edge).

-There are two models of OneBlade razor: the high-end, deluxe presentation, stainless steel Genesis and the lower-cost, resin and stainless steel Core.
-Both use the same head design (though Core uses different materials) and both hold the blade at about a 30 degree angle.
+There are now three models of OneBlade razor: the high-end, deluxe presentation, stainless steel Genesis; the lower-cost, resin and stainless steel Core; and the new mid-priced Hybrid, with a Core handle and a Genesis head.
+All use the same head design (though Core uses different materials) and both hold the blade at about a 30 degree angle.
 Pivot travel is another 30 degrees or so.

 Genesis dimensions 113.3mm L x 45mm W x 19.4 D at 88 grams; Core is 114.3mm L x 45mm W x 19.4 D at 68 grams.